Elective Opportunities

 Clinical Clerkship in Medical Oncology at Johns Hopkins Bayview Medical Center

-This clinical experience in medical oncology exposes trainees to the multi-disciplinary practice of medical oncology, including inpatient consults and outpatient clinics in solid tumor and malignant hematology.
+This clinical experience in medical oncology exposes trainees to the multi-disciplinary practice of medical oncology.
 A special feature of the clerkship is the weekly Thoracic Multidisciplinary Clinic with medical, radiation, and surgical oncologists.
-Availability/Duration: All year; 2-4 weeks; visiting medical students must follow JHUSOM quarter dates Prerequisite(s): There are no absolute prerequisites but completion of a Core Clerkship in Medicine will help the student fully participate in the elective.
+Availability/Duration: All year; 2-4 weeks; visiting medical students must follow JHUSOM quarter dates.
+Prerequisite(s): There are no absolute prerequisites, but completion of a Core Clerkship in Medicine will help the student fully participate in the elective.